fikhrimasri/Malaria-Cell-Classifcation/README.md

 ## Overview

 Malaria is a life-threatening disease.
 It’s typically transmitted through the bite of an infected Anopheles mosquito.
 Infected mosquitoes carry the Plasmodium parasite.
 When this mosquito bites, the parasite is released into bloodstream.
 The goal of this project is to build a model that can detect malaria parasites in a cell image.
-The model will analyze a segmented red blood cell image and classify it as either "uninfected" or "parasitized".
+The model will analyze a segmented red blood cell image and classify it as either "uninfected" or "parasitized" using Densenet 121.

 Dataset can be found [here](https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria)